WarrenTheRabbit/reposleuth/README.md

 ##### You are the one who learns
 Just as with learning guitar, riding a bike or indeed dying, so too with learning to be a professional programmer; there is no one else who can take your place and go through those things for you.
 If someone else _does_ somehow go through those experiences for you, then _they_ are the ones who will do whatever it is that is done when a person dies, who will learn to program or who will learn to ride a bike.
 It certainly won't be you or me.
 Yet we don't need someone else to do it for us; _we_ can be the persons that learn to program.

 After all, learning to program is what happens to *us* when we program.
 It doesn't happen when we dabble or dart or flit across things; we learn when we get _involved_.
-Indeed, we have an incredible superpower: we will learn whatever it is you we yourself involved in.
-I think that is just fanstatic.
-I encourage you to have gratitude towards yourself - your amazing, capacious and magical self.
-You give yourself gifts.
-Incredible gifts.
-You gift yourself everything you will ever need when you make the decision to always participate, always take responsibility, always connect and always be involved.
+Indeed, we have an incredible superpower: we will learn whatever it is we involve ourselves in.
+Everything happens for us when decide to always participate, always take responsibility, always connect and always be involved.
 So build, care, turn up and learn to program.

 #### Connect